discordjs/guide/guide/popular-topics/errors.md

 ### Method

-The final piece of information can tell us a lot about what we tried to do to the path.
+The final piece of information can tell you a lot about what you tried to do to the path.
 There are a set of predefined keywords that describe our actions on the path.

 ```
 GET    - Used to retrieve a piece of data